 - cold weather

-Sharing this information with a doctor can help identify effective treatments or simple lifestyle changes that could improve symptoms.
+Sharing this information with a doctor can help a person identify effective treatments or simple lifestyle changes that could improve symptoms.

-- Age: People between the ages of 30–50 are most likely to develop PsA.
-It is possible, however, for people of any age to get the disease.
+- Age: People between the ages of 30–50 years are most likely to develop PsA.
+However, it can set in at any age.

-- Family history: People with a family history of psoriasis or PsA are more likely to get the disease, than those without.
+- Family history: People with a family history of psoriasis or PsA are more likely to develop the conditions than those without.

 - painful and swollen joints that are warm to the touch